-A reluctant start to an awesome day!
+A reluctant start to an awesome day in the heart of the park!

 I’m lucky enough to have a bunch of friends who like getting out into the great Kiwi Outdoors.
 So when I need to do some filming, I’ve got some ‘talent’ ready for their starring role in my footage.
 Sometimes that talent can be a little bit hesitant in the beginning, particularly if we’re getting an early start.